California Wildfire Injury Attorneys

 Determining liability involves proving four key elements:

-• Duty Of Care — The at-fault party had a duty to avoid causing harm to others.
+• Duty of Care — The at-fault party had a duty to avoid causing harm to others.
 For example, individuals must avoid activities that would reasonably cause a fire, and utility companies are legally obligated to perform maintenance to avoid fire risk.

 • Breach of Duty — They did not perform the expected action or level of care.
 This could mean a utility company failed to perform routine maintenance or an individual conducted an illegal burn.